United States Electoral College: Background

 In The Federalist Papers, James Madison explained his views on the selection of the president and the Constitution.
 In Federalist No. 39, Madison argued that the Constitution was designed to be a mixture of state-based and population-based government.
 Congress would have two houses: the state-based Senate and the population-based House of Representatives.
 Meanwhile, the president would be elected by a mixture of the two modes.

 Alexander Hamilton in Federalist No. 68, published on March 12, 1788, laid out what he believed were the key advantages to the Electoral College.
 The electors come directly from the people and them alone, for that purpose only, and for that time only.
 This avoided a party-run legislature or a permanent body that could be influenced by foreign interests before each election.
 Hamilton explained that the election was to take place among all the states, so no corruption in any state could taint "the great body of the people" in their selection.
 The choice was to be made by a majority of the Electoral College, as majority rule is critical to the principles of republican government.
 Hamilton argued that electors meeting in the state capitals were able to have information unavailable to the general public, in a time before telecommunications.
 Hamilton also argued that since no federal officeholder could be an elector, none of the electors would be beholden to any presidential candidate.

 Another consideration was that the decision would be made without "tumult and disorder", as it would be a broad-based one made simultaneously in various locales where the decision makers could deliberate reasonably, not in one place where decision makers could be threatened or intimidated.
 If the Electoral College did not achieve a decisive majority, then the House of Representatives was to choose the president from among the top five candidates, ensuring selection of a presiding officer administering the laws would have both ability and good character.
 Hamilton was also concerned about somebody unqualified but with a talent for "low intrigue, and the little arts of popularity" attaining high office.

-Additionally, in the Federalist No. 10, James Madison argued against "an interested and overbearing majority" and the "mischiefs of faction" in an electoral system.
+In the Federalist No. 10, James Madison argued against "an interested and overbearing majority" and the "mischiefs of faction" in an electoral system.
 He defined a faction as "a number of citizens whether amounting to a majority or minority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
 A republican government (i.e., representative democracy, as opposed to direct democracy) combined with the principles of federalism (with distribution of voter rights and separation of government powers), would countervail against factions.
 Madison further postulated in the Federalist No. 10 that the greater the population and expanse of the Republic, the more difficulty factions would face in organizing due to such issues as sectionalism.